ITM is an open framework - Submit your contributions now.

 PR018.002Impairing a Security Agent

-A subject abuses their access or conducts unapproved changes to impair the effectiveness of a security agent, such as causing it to crash or killing any associated system processes.
+A subject abuses their access or conducts unapproved changes to impair the effectiveness of a security agent, such as causing it to crash, killing any associated system processes, installing conflicting software, or preventing connectivity to telemetry domains.

 PR018.006Impairing an Anti-Virus Solution